gregg127/anton/docs/docs/01_cluster.md

 # Cluster setup

-**Talos Linux v1.9.5** will be used as an OS on all nodes.
-Before installing Talos on the machines make sure to install **talosctl** and **kubectl** on your laptop/PC:
+**Talos Linux v1.9.5** will be used as the OS on all nodes.
+Before installing Talos on the machines, make sure to install **talosctl** and **kubectl** on your laptop/PC:
 ```console
 brew install siderolabs/tap/talosctl
 ```
 ```console
 brew install kubernetes-cli
 ```
-and prepare USB drive with *bare-metal* Talos ISO image.
+and prepare a USB drive with the *bare-metal* Talos ISO image.

 ## Configuration patches

-Before setting up control plane and workers we need to prepare basic configuration patches for Talos.
-These consist of file with secrets and patches for nodes.
-To generate secret bundle file:
+Before setting up the control plane and workers, we need to prepare basic configuration patches for Talos.
+These consist of a file with secrets and patches for nodes.
+To generate the secret bundle file:
 ```console
 talosctl gen secrets -o secrets.yaml
 ```
-Apart from that repository contains patches:
+Apart from that, the repository contains patches:

-* `patch-overlord.yml` patch for control plane configuration
+* `patch-overlord.yml` - patch for control plane configuration
-* `patch-worker0.yml` patch for worker0 configuration
+* `patch-worker0.yml` - patch for worker0 configuration
-* `patch-worker1.yml` patch for worker1 configuration
+* `patch-worker1.yml` - patch for worker1 configuration

-These will be used as arguments for `talosctl gen config` command.
+These will be used as arguments for the `talosctl gen config` command.

-The most important change in patches is the *diskSelector* rule that matches the disk that Talos will be installed on based on model name expression.
-Without this Talos always installs on */dev/sda*.
-In my case when installing Talos on control plane node, this device was the USB Drive with Talos ISO.
-The goal is to install Talos on server's hard drive, so that USB Drive is not needed.
+The most important change in the patches is the *diskSelector* rule, which matches the disk that Talos will be installed on based on the model name expression.
+Without this, Talos always installs on */dev/sda*.
+In my case, when installing Talos on the control plane node, this device was the USB drive with the Talos ISO.
+The goal is to install Talos on the server's hard drive so that the USB drive is no longer needed.

 ## Control plane node setup

-To set up a server node, the following steps need to be followed:
+To set up a server node, follow these steps:

-1. in BIOS set secure boot configuration to **Legacy Support Disable and Secure Boot Disable**
+1. In BIOS, set the secure boot configuration to **Legacy Support Disable and Secure Boot Disable**.
-2. type in confirmation code to disable secure boot
+2. Type in the confirmation code to disable secure boot.
-3. plug USB drive to rear USB port of the device
+3. Plug the USB drive into the rear USB port of the device.
-4. boot from USB drive and wait for Talos to start and be in **READY** state
+4. Boot from the USB drive and wait for Talos to start and reach the **READY** state.
-5. with Talos started its time to setup master node and cluster:
+5. With Talos started, it's time to set up the master node and cluster:
-    1. save IP address to a variable (accessible from Talos dashboard):
+    1. Save the IP address to a variable (accessible from the Talos dashboard):
     ```console
     export MASTER_IP=172.16.0.103
     ```
-    2. generate control plane and Talos configuration using secrets and patch:
+    2. Generate the control plane and Talos configuration using the secrets and patch:
     ```console
     talosctl gen config \
     --with-secrets patches/secrets.yaml \